ImehUsoro/lendsqr-fe-test/README.md

 * To navigate to a particular user's details click on the text in Organization, Username, Email or Phone Number column for that particular row.
 * You can also use the action button on the last column to navigate to the user's detail page.
 A modal pops up and you can click on the "View Details" button to navigate to the user's detail page.
-* Click on the table header to sort the table.
+* Click on the table header on each column to sort the table.
+You can either sort in ascending or descending order.
 * Use the search input in the header to search any column on the table.
 * Click on the filter icon to filter the table.
 A modal pops up and the table updates as you type/select an option.
 You can filter by organization, username, email, phone number and status.
 * Click outside the modal to close it.